 Turfgrass Science News

 Check out our team’s latest efforts in educating the public about our work!
-See the December 2024 Edition of MGCSA's Hole Notes for Waiting and Preparing by Eric Watkins.
+See the February 2025 Edition of MGCSA's Hole Notes for Revisiting an older strategy: Dormant seeding to renovate or improve turfstands by Turfgrass Extension Educator Jon Trappe.

 What is Turfgrass Science?